-The BRB conducted an online customer service survey in May 2012.
-The agency sent out 210 requests for customers to complete the survey online, and 38 responses were received for a response rate of 18.1%.
+The BRB conducted an online customer service survey in May 2014.
+The agency sent out 144 requests for customers to complete the survey online, and 25 responses were received for a response rate of 17.1% comparable to the rate of 18.1% for the last biennium.

 Overall, the surveys reflect that customers of the BRB were very satisfied with the services received.
-Details of the May 2012 survey process are outlined in the agency's Customer Service Report as submitted to the Governor's Office of Budget, Planning & Policy and the Legislative Budget Board on June 1, 2012.
+Details of the May 2014 survey process are outlined in the agency's Customer Service Report as submitted to the Governor's Office of Budget, Planning & Policy and the Legislative Budget Board on June 1, 2014.